 Residents Maintain Autonomy

-In Bishop Noa Home for Senior Citizens, 12.1% Percentage of Patients
+In Bishop Noa Home for Senior Citizens, 11.04% of Patients

-This indicates the percent of residents who needed more assistance with activities of daily living over time.
-High levels of dependence on staff for assistance with activities of daily living could be a sign of deterioration of a resident's medical condition.
+This indicates the percentage of residents that needed more assistance with activities of daily living over time.
+High levels of dependence on staff for assistance with activities of daily living may be a sign of the erosion of a patient's well-being.

 Ability to Keep Residents Mobile

-In Bishop Noa Home for Senior Citizens, 17.7% Percentage of Residents
+In Bishop Noa Home for Senior Citizens, 21.66% of Residents

-This is the percentage of patients that maintained mobility over time.
-Retaining mobility is usually a great sign for residents' well-being.
+This is the percent of patients that remained mobile levels over time.
+Retaining mobility is often a great sign for residents' health.

 Short-term Care: Rehospitalizations

-In Bishop Noa Home for Senior Citizens, 17.7 Percentage of Residents Rehospitalized
+In Bishop Noa Home for Senior Citizens, 21.66% of Residents Rehospitalized

 Short-term Care: Facilitates Functional Improvement

-In Bishop Noa Home for Senior Citizens, 77.3% Percentage of Resident
+In Bishop Noa Home for Senior Citizens, 80.99% of Resident

-This metric is a measure of the percent of short-term care patients that saw functional improvements, such as with activities of daily living.
-Many believe this is a reasonable measure of a facility's rehabilitation performance.
+This is the percentage of short-term residents that experienced functional improvements, such as enhanced ability to perform activities of daily living.

 - St Francis HospitalCritical Access Hospitals 0.36 miles away3401 Ludington St Escanaba Michigan 49829Voluntary non-profit - Church(906) 786-3311